Seddon Pennine 7: Historical overview

 Seddon Atkinson Ltd had risen to prominence in the UK bus and coach market in the late 1960s with the Pennine 4 front-engined lightweight chassis and then the Gardner-powered Seddon Pennine RU rear-engined bus.
-In 1970 Leyland announced it was to cease making the Leopard PSU3/3R, which version had a Leyland manual gearbox and the 140 bhp O600H engine.
+In 1970 Leyland announced it was to cease making the Leopard PSU3/3R, which had a Leyland manual gearbox with a 140 bhp O600H engine.
 All future Leopard production was to be of models with the larger O680H engine and the Pneumocyclic semi-automatic gearbox.
-Scottish Bus Group were by this time the only purchaser of the old variant, they stated they would not buy semi-automatic Leopards and regarding the O680H as too thirsty tried to persuade Leyland to fit the Gardner horizontal engine in the Leopard.
+The Scottish Bus Group, by this time the only purchaser of the old variant, stated they would not buy semi-automatic Leopards; regarding the O680H as too thirsty, they tried to persuade Leyland to fit the Gardner horizontal engine in the Leopard.
 Leyland (having had less than full value from previous SBG specials) declined.

-As a result, dismayed by the monopoly position British Leyland now enjoyed, by 1972 Scottish Bus Group had approached Seddon Atkinson; at the same time they were working with Ailsa, the Irvine-based Volvo truck importer, on a new type of double-deck underframe.
+As a result, dismayed by the monopoly position British Leyland now enjoyed, Scottish Bus Group approached Seddon Atkinson in 1972 seeking an alternative; at the same time they were working with Ailsa, the Irvine-based Volvo truck importer, on a new type of double-deck underframe.
 Collaboration with SBG resulted in rapid development.
 After one prototype, production commenced with the first example bodied and delivered in October 1973; the last entered service after a run of 527 chassis in 1982.

 No replacement was produced, thus Seddon's involvement with bus manufacture ended with the Pennine 7.